 - 2Range, MPG, CO2 & chargingThe Kia Niro PHEV gives you useful extra electric-only range over the hybrid version – but at a price

-- 5Interior & comfort - currently readingThe Kia Niro PHEV's interior is well built and there's plenty of standard equipment on both of the available trim levels
+- 5Interior, dashboard & comfort - currently readingThe Kia Niro PHEV's interior is well built and there's plenty of standard equipment on both of the available trim levels

 - 6Boot space, seating & practicalityThere’s plenty of space for a family and all their luggage in the versatile Kia Niro PHEV